SarahTech-alt/full-stack-treats/README.md

 - [ ] `GET /treats` should return all treats from the database.

+- [ ] `DELETE /treats/<id>` Deletes a specific treat.
+Note that the Mode Toggle button in the interface will display the delete button for each treat.

 - [ ] `POST /treats` expects a treat name, description and link to a url image.
+There are images provided in `/server/public/assets`

 Once working you should be able to enter new treat info as such: